What are the Grounds for Divorce in Maryland?

 6. Your spouse is clinically insane.
 If your grounds for divorce are that your spouse is insane, you must prove that his or her insanity is both permanent and incurable, otherwise known by the Court as “Permanent and Incurable Insanity”.
 Often, the Court will require a doctor’s testimony as evidence and that your spouse is admitted to a mental institution for at least three years.

 The important thing to note about all of these grounds for divorce is that your family law attorney will guide you through the appropriate process.
 Your attorney will know what to do with your individual case and its specific needs.
 No divorce is alike and each will take a different path, which is why it is imperative that you have a family law attorney to find the best solutions for you.
-At the Law Office of Laurie M. Wasserman, we work with our clients to ensure they are supported every step of the way and they are prepared for the next chapter of their life.
+At Wasserman Family Law, we work with our clients to ensure they are supported every step of the way and they are prepared for the next chapter of their life.